-In supporting WRH, the Centre has been assisting WRH in its international work as well as helping in planning and arranging WRH Executive Board meetings, Council meetings and the 6th World Reindeer Herders' Congress.
-In the period, the Boards of ICR and WRH made an agreement that ICR would organize WRH's international secretariat, and where the current Director of ICR now also leads this secretariat.
+In supporting WRH, the Centre has been assisting WRH in its international work as well as helping in planning and arranging WRH Executive Board meetings, Council meetings and the 7th World Reindeer Herders' Congress.
+In 2017, the Boards of ICR and WRH made an agreement that ICR would organize WRH's secretariat, and where the current Director of ICR now also leads the secretariat.
 As before, assistance in WRHs work in the Arctic Council has been a main focus, as well as support to WRHs administrative work.
-In 2017, ICR was heavily involved in the planning of the 6th World Reindeer Herders' Congress, that was successfully implemented in Jåhkåmåhkke, Sweden, August 16-20, 2017.
-As part of this, the Centre took part in work and meetings between WRH and partners about planning of the Congress.
-ICR also had the responsibility to plan and implement the professional components of the Congress, including Reindeer Herders' Professional Day, and has been engaged in this work in the period.
-While there have been contributions made to projects and initiatives of WRH, including special efforts to implement 6WRHC, it has not been possible to contribute a regular full position to WRHs work (as recommended by the Inter-Ministerial Working Group in 2004).
+In 2018, ICR has been involved in the planning of the World Reindeer Herders' Council Meeting held in Salekhard, YNAO, Russia in March 2018, as well as the planning of another Council Meeting in 2019.
+Furthermore, ICR has been involved together with WRH in planning the 7th World Reindeer Herders Congress in Khanty-Mansiysk AO, Russia in 2021.
+As part of this, the centre took part in work and meetings between WRH and partners about planning of the Congress.
+ICR also have the responsibility to plan and implement the professional components of the Congress, including Reindeer Herders' Professional Day, and has initiated work on this in the period.
+While there have been contributions made to projects and initiatives of WRH, including special efforts to implement Council meetings, it has not been possible to contribute a regular full position to WRHs work (as recommended by the Inter-Ministerial Working Group in 2004).

-3.5.4.2 International Network of Reindeer Herders' Information Centres
+3.5.4.2 International Network of Reindeer Herders' Information Centres ()